nikolas52/CarRental/README.md

 Project Overview
-Car Rental System is a web application built using ASP.NET Core, designed to manage a car rental business.
-It allows users to add, edit, delete, and view clients, cars, and rentals.
-The project includes features such as pagination, client search by last name, data validation with messages in Polish, and a responsive user interface.
+The Car Rental System is a web application built with ASP.NET Core to manage a car rental business.
+Users can perform CRUD operations on clients, cars, and rentals, with additional features like pagination, client search by last name, and data validation with Polish error messages.
+The application provides a responsive user interface and ensures a seamless user experience with localized validation.

+Requirements